furkanakkurt1335/python-notes/week04/README.md

 ### Question 2a

-Write a program that takes 2 integers from the user and then prints these integeres in an ascending order using a single if statement.
+Write a program that takes 2 integers from the user and then prints these integers in an ascending order using a single if statement.

 | Input | Output |
 | ----- | ------ |